We may receive compensation when you click on links to products from our partners.

 The fear of returning to work after a career break

-Many women (and men) often take a career break for family reasons, perhaps because of maternity leave or to spend longer time at home caring for their children’s needs.
+Many women (and men) often take a career break for family reasons, perhaps because of maternity leave or to spend a longer time at home caring for their children’s needs.
 According to this article, many people then fear returning to work because they are afraid the workplace has moved on too much and because their skills have become irrelevant.
 However, this fear can be alleviated.
 If you’re on a career break, you should ensure your time at home is wisely spent.

 Getting back out in the career field after a break is not uncommon.
 Reasons can be pursuing higher education to learn new skills, becoming a carer for a family member or to start a family of your own.
 Making the decision to get back into work can be daunting but it doesn’t need to be.” – Getting Back On The Career Ladder